 There are plenty of losses that you can sustain in cases like these, and we don’t want to see it.
-Our team at McCoy & Hiestand is always ready to take on your case and fight for you and your rights.
+Our team of Kentucky personal injury lawyers at McCoy & Hiestand is always ready to take on your case and fight for you and your rights.
 For more information about medical malpractice cases, continue reading.

 What Is Considered Medical Malpractice?

 Medical malpractice is defined as the negligent act of a healthcare professional, which in turn, causes injuries or damages to a patient.
 Of course, there are various examples of medical malpractice, and ultimately, it can be quite common.

 Some of the most common examples of medical malpractice include the following: